 Meet the Polar Filmmakers

-Exclusive to the fourth Snow Hill departure, November 11 - November 24, 2018, we're pleased to announce two special guests who will lend their unique experience to your voyage:
+Exclusive to the fourth Snow Hill departure, November 11 - November 24, 2018, we're pleased to announce a special guest who will lend their unique experience to your voyage:

 Laurent Chalet is best known for his work on March of the Penguins, which won the Academy Award for Best Documentary in 2006, and features Emperor penguins much like those found at Snow Hill.